Lille OSC: Kits and sponsors

 Born from the union of two teams, Lille OSC embraced different shirts elements and symbols of both founding clubs.
 The first club's home kit was white and blue.
 The white jersey, with a large red "V" or chevron form around the neck and red sleeve ends, is inspired by the Olympique Lillois home jersey while the "V" shape comes from SC Fives kits as well as the blue shorts and socks.
 White was the jersey primary color with little shades of red.
 The red chevron was part of each jersey until 1964 when it disappeared to give place to an immaculate white jersey that only kept red collar and sleeve ends.
 This jersey version, white with only few red shades around collar and sleeves, remains substantially the same for decades.

 In the 1990s, the different kit manufacturers successively added different red shapes around shoulders like a red check pattern, a large Reebok logo that lines the top of the shirt or a plain red pattern enabling the presence of a white chevron with red borders.
-The 1992-93 season marked the quick return of the red chevron.
+The 1992–93 season marked the quick return of the red chevron.
 1999 marked a significant moment in LOSC kits history.
 At the beginning of this season, the club chose to switch the principal colour of the kits.
 Home jerseys are now dominated by red, while away ones are white overall.
-The club exceptionally returns to a white home kit for the 2016–17 Ligue 1 season in order to celebrate the league and cup double 70-year anniversary.
+The club exceptionally returns to a white home kit for the 2016–17 Ligue 1 season to celebrate the league and cup double 70-year anniversary.

 Third kits are traditionally used for European games.
 Being initially blue in the early 2000s, third kits then used and incorporated flag of Flanders colours: black and yellow.
 Since the beginning of the twenty-first century, the club released more than a dozen black or yellow third kits.

 Lille have known many sporting goods manufacturers in its history.
 From its creation until the 1970s, Lille didn't have a proper kit supplier.
 The first club's kit manufacturer was Le Coq Sportif which made Lille's first branded jerseys until 1975.
 In the 1980s, the club's supplier was Puma, one of the famous Lille's kit maker.
 Puma's sponsorship lasted for nine years, and the German brand shirts remain engraved in people's memories.
 After this period, many suppliers have come and gone including Lotto and Adidas for brief contracts.
 Reebok received the contract in 1996, stayed three seasons, before Nike started a first spell in 1999.
 Decathlon's football brand Kipsta, which is based in Lille region, Airness and Canterbury, the rugby-specialized company, followed.
 In 2013, Umbro took over until Nike started a second spell in 2013 that lasted three years.